 [Vea aquí para el proyecto en Español]

-Fundraising has commenced for Phase II and III of the project and your assistance is urgently solicited.
-Your donation will enable the children of SIL School to enjoy sufficient, healthy water to continue studies throughout their entire academic year.
+Fundraising has commenced for Phases II and III of the project, and your assistance is urgently solicited.
+Your donation will enable the children of SIL School to enjoy sufficient, healthy water to continue their studies throughout their entire academic year.

 San Isidro WASH Project